christopherbeck/OCI-Rest-APIs-nodejs/README.md

                                              console.log(data);
                                          } );
 ```
+**callback**:
-**callback**: Node.js standard callback function.
+  Node.js standard callback function.

-See the main.js for other examples of how to setup the auth an how to call the API.
+See the test.js and files in the examples directory for other examples of how to setup the auth an how to call the API.